The Low-mass Dwarf Host Galaxy of Nonrepeating FRB 20230708A: The FURBY Sample and Observations

 \section{The FURBY Sample and Observations}

 FRBs detected by ASKAP/CRAFT starting in January~2022 are eligible for observation in the FURBY survey.
-To qualify, the candidate must pass a series of minimum observation criteria, designed to produce an unbiased sample of FRB host galaxies with well-understood selection effects, to be followed up with a uniform suite of instruments to a common depth (i.e.\ a magnitude limited sample).
+To qualify, the candidate must pass a series of minimum observation criteria, designed to produce a uniform sample of FRB host galaxies with well-understood selection effects.